Cheonggukjang is a thick paste made from fermented soybeans.

 This article provides a complete guide to cheonggukjang.

 Characteristics and Taste

-Cheonggukjang contains both ground and whole soybeans, it is incredibly flavorful, and it has a strong smell too.
+Cheonggukjang contains both ground and whole soybeans.
+It is incredibly flavorful and has a strong smell.

 The taste of cheonggukjang is full of umami, sometimes salty, and the depth of flavor is much more intense than similar products like miso paste and doenjang.